hostjane/hostjane.github.io/_pages/donating-gas-groceries.md

 <span class="yellow">HostJane will send 100% of your donation <strong>within 48 hours</strong> to the User's payout method.</span>

 <span class="yellow">If you are a Seller or Freelancer, withdrawal methods depend on your location.
-Login to your account > [Settings > Payouts](https://www.hostjane.com/marketplace/settings/payouts) to view available payout methods in your country together with timing and requirements for payouts.</span>
+Login to your Account > [Settings > Payouts](https://www.hostjane.com/marketplace/settings/payouts) to view available payout methods in your country together with timing and requirements for payouts.</span>

 ## How are tips different from donations?